Jacopo Ripanda: Frescoes and later work

 The fame of these works was enough to attract the patronage of the Pope and other church officials.
 Alexander bought the Trajan's column designs, and also entrusted Ripanda with the task of painting four rooms depicting scenes from classical history, inside the Palazzo dei Conservatori, on the Capitoline Hill.
 The paintings in the Sala di Annibale and the Sala della Lupa still exist.
 In 1505-7 Ripanda painted chiaroscuro frescoes depicting the lives of Julius Caesar and Trajan.
 These formed part of the palace of Cardinal Fazio Santorio (now the Palazzo Doria-Pamphili).
 However, these paintings no longer survive.
 Ripanda's Vatican commissions were cancelled by Pope Alexander's successor Pope Julius II.
 However, he apparently executed decorations for the funeral of Julius in 1513.
 His last known work is a sketchbook dated 1516, which is presumed to be around the date of his death.

 Style

 According to the Grove Dictionary of Art, Ripanda's style is "basically Emilian, influenced by Ercole Grandi and Lorenzo Costa, but adapted to the style of painters such as Bernardo Pinturicchio and Girolamo Genga."

-He is considered a "mediocre painter", but sources of the period suggest that his work was most admired for his ability to document in accurate detail numerous classical motifs.
+Sources of the period suggest that his work was most admired for his ability to document in accurate detail numerous classical motifs.
 His work influenced Baldassare Peruzzi's own chiaroscuro frescoes of the life of Trajan in the episcopal palace of Ostia.